How to Use a Stud Finder: Tips from the Pros

 Building codes should ensure that the studs in your house are properly spaced from one another—typically 16″ on center.
 When looking for that first stud, you’ve basically got a 2-ft wide space in which to scan.

-Figure out where you’d ideally like to drill, and with the flat side of stud finder pressed firmly against the wall, press the activation button.
-Then, move your tool to the left about a foot.
+Figure out where you’d ideally like to drill.
+With the flat side of stud finder pressed firmly against the wall, press the activation button.
+Then, move your tool to the left about 12-inches.

 Slowly move your stud finder back to the right, being careful to keep the stud finder flat against the wall and upright.